Richard Dysart: Career

-In 1979, Dysart portrayed a good-hearted physician in the film Being There, starring Peter Sellers and Melvyn Douglas.
+In 1979, Dysart portrayed a good-hearted physician treating a dying billionaire in the film Being There, starring Peter Sellers and Melvyn Douglas.
 In 1980, he played Abraham Lincoln's Secretary of War Edwin Stanton in the television film The Ordeal of Dr. Mudd.
-He voiced the kindly miner Uncle Pom in the Disney English-language version of Hayao Miyazaki's 1986 adventure classic Castle in the Sky and the character of Cogliostro on Todd McFarlane's Spawn: The Animated Series, which aired on HBO.
+He voiced the kindly miner Uncle Pom in the Disney English-language version of Hayao Miyazaki's 1986 adventure classic Castle in the Sky, and the character of Cogliostro on Todd McFarlane's Spawn: The Animated Series, which aired on HBO.

-His other movie credits included roles in The Hindenburg, An Enemy of the People, Prophecy, The Thing directed by John Carpenter, Pale Rider directed by Clint Eastwood, and Day One (with L.A.
+His other movie credits included roles in The Hindenburg (as Ernst A. Lehmann), An Enemy of the People, Prophecy, The Thing (directed by John Carpenter), Pale Rider (directed by Clint Eastwood), and Day One (with L.A.
 Law co-star Michael Tucker).
-He appeared in an episode of the 1976 CBS television series Sara.
+He appeared in an episode of the 1976 television series Sara.

 Honors and awards

 Dysart received a Drama Desk Award in 1972 for his role as Coach in That Championship Season.

-Dysard was nominated four years in a row for Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series between 1989 to 1992, for his role as Leland McKenzie on L.A.
-Law, winning just the once in 1992.
+Dysart was nominated four years in a row for Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series between 1989 and 1992, for his role as Leland McKenzie on L.A.
+Law, winning in 1992.